Forms Rendering

 ->setHtmlAttribute('placeholder', 'Please, fill in your telephone');

-We can set HTML attribute to individual items in radio or checkbox lists with different values for each of them.
-Note the colon after style: to ensure that the value is selected by key:
+For individual items in radio or checkbox lists, we can set an HTML attribute with different values for each of them.
+Notice the colon after style:, which ensures the value is selected based on the key:

 $colors = ['r' => 'red', 'g' => 'green', 'b' => 'blue'];